shakes76/PatternFlow/recognition/s4353631/OASIS_seg/README.md

 ## OASIS MRI Segmentation
 This folder contains:
-* `driver.py` - Driver module which processes data, compiles and trains a model and visualizes results along the way.
+* `driver.py` - Driver module which processes data, compiles and trains a model as well as visualizes results along the way.
 * `input_line.py` - Module containing functions for the data input line.
 * `layers.py` - Module containing subclassed layers for the model.